BioThumos/biothumos.github.io/content/posts/peptide-guide.md

 	* use a syringe to get 0.9% of BA into the steril water
 	* [guide](https://thinksteroids.com/community/threads/eu-domestic-source-talk.134403344/page-133#post-3011607),  [additional info](https://thinksteroids.com/community/threads/is-reconstitution-solution-good-for-tirzepatide.134428517/#post-3429686)

-#### Syringes
+### Syringes, needles
-* > The idea is to use two types of syringes: one for reconstituting (mixing) the peptide, another for injection.
+* > The idea is to use two types of syringes: one for reconstituting the peptide, another for injection.
 The former uses a larger needle (between 25G and 27G, possibly larger ones too) and can be either modular or a simple non-modular unit, while the ones for injecting should be modular so you can attach a filter and a thinner needle (29G or 30G).
-* > Slang: slin=insulin, pinning=injecting, drawing=reconstituting
 * > For modular syringes, there are two connection types: [luer slip/taper and luer lock](https://www.apsf.org/article/managing-luer-connections/).
 Latter is preferred as it's more secure.
 * > ⚠️ Only buy pharma-grade components, meaning they must be: **sterile (individually packaged)**, depyrogenized, non-toxic, non-latex (some are allergic to it), non-PVC, non-DEHP, & ISO 13485 compliant.

 * syringe: 1cc/ml 100U luer lock: [UK](https://www.exchangesupplies.org/product/UX1L)
 	* > 'U' stands for units, and you want it to be 100 to make dosing precise and easy.
-	* > If 1cc syringes are more expensive than alternatives, like in my case, you can get 2-3cc needles for mixing to save some money, as mixing needs less accuracy (usually increments of 1ml are used), while 1cc 100U is more important for injecting as smaller doses are injected (5-10U).
+	* > If 1cc syringes are more expensive than alternatives, like in my case, you can get 2-3cc syringes for mixing to save some money, as mixing needs less accuracy (usually increments of 1ml are used), while 1cc 100U is more important for injecting as smaller doses are injected (5-10U).
-* drawing needle (for reconstitution): 25-27G 3/4-1" luer lock: [UK](https://www.exchangesupplies.org/product/A235)
+* needles:
 	* > 'G' stands for gauge, i.e. the diameter.
-	* ideally low dead space
-	* [alternative] one-piece or pre-assembled luer insulin syringe, cheaper
-* pinning needle (for injections): 29-30G 1/2" luer lock: [UK](https://www.exchangesupplies.org/product/TY13)
+	* pinning needle: has to be thin, 29-30G 1/2" luer lock: [UK](https://www.exchangesupplies.org/product/TY13)
-	* ideally low dead space
 		* if you have thick fat layer under skin, may want a longer needle
-#### Filters:
+		* ideally low dead space for pinning needles (only important to save substance, not a requirement)
+	* for reconstitution: you can use a thicker needle if it's cheaper: eg. 25-27G 3/4-1" luer lock: [UK](https://www.exchangesupplies.org/product/A235)
+		* [alternative] one-piece or pre-assembled luer insulin syringe for reconstitution, can be cheaper

+### Filters
 * most guides don't mention this, but IMO it's a must: [rationale](https://thinksteroids.com/community/threads/qingdao-sigma-chemical-co-ltd-international-us-eu-canada-and-australia-domestic.134407154/page-3779#post-3439069)
 	*  protein aggregates may form that can cause an unwanted immune reaction
 	* there can be contaminants